Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're deciding between assisted living vs nursing home in North Dakota for a parent, the choice turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in North Dakota doesn't move in one direction.
+The cost of senior care in North Dakota shifted sharply in the most recent data, and not all in one direction.

 "Home care" and "home health" sound interchangeable, but in North Dakota they're two different services, and the difference decides who pays.

-A semi-private nursing-home room in North Dakota runs about $106,580 a year, which is below the national median but still more than most families can pay out of pocket for long.
+A semi-private nursing-home room in North Dakota runs about $138,335 a year, which is above the national median and far more than most families can pay out of pocket for long.

-If you're weighing assisted living and memory care in Ohio for a parent who's losing memory, the choice comes down to one question about safety.
+If you're weighing assisted living vs. memory care in Ohio for a parent who's losing memory, the choice comes down to one question about safety.

 If you're weighing assisted living vs. a nursing home in Ohio for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Ohio lands close to the national line, but it still varies by tens of thousands of dollars from setting to setting.
+The cost of senior care in Ohio runs at or modestly below the national line, but it still varies by tens of thousands of dollars from one setting to the next.

 If you're trying to decide between assisted living and a nursing home for a parent in Oklahoma, the choice really turns on two things: the level of care they need, and who's going to pay for it.